Horki: History

 State peasants, who lived in Horki, had the right to remain in the same class or go to the category of lower middle class.
 At the same time they would depart their land to the Ministry of State Property.
 For the conduct of municipal services and judicial affairs was created Horki City Council.
 The following year, in the Horki from Kopyss were transferred the court, district treasury, post office, city hospital, military command and other institutions.
 In August 1867 had approved the provision of arms of the city Horki: "... to portray in this coat of arms, as the main emblem of the city Horki, three hills, the middle higher than others, and to indicate the occupation of farming population of the city – wheat plants growing out of the tips of the hills, in the top part of the coat of arms to put Mogilev province coat of arms and decorate the tower with three prongs."

-Coat of Horki and Horki district is part of the historical and heraldic monuments of Belarus.
-The flag is based on the stamp image.
-The artist was V. A. Lyahor.
+At the 1926 Soviet census, there were 2,343 Jews living in Horki, making up 27.8% of the total population.
+By 1939, the Jewish population had dropped to 2,031, or 16.3% of the population.

-During World War II, Horki was under German occupation from 12 July 1941 until 26 June 1944.
+During World War II, Horki was under German military occupation from 12 July 1941 until 26 June 1944.
+Prior to its occupation, the town suffered heavy bombing as a result of an air raid on 26 June.
+An Einsatzkommando detachment massacred the Jewish population on 7 October 1941.
+The Soviet Extraordinary State Commission estimated the total number of Jewish victims to be 300.

-Current emblem and flag of the city approved by Presidential Decree 24 August 2006 № 526 "On establishing the official heraldic symbols of administrative and territorial units of Mogilev region."
+Current emblem and flag of the city approved by Presidential Decree 24 August 2006 No. 526 "On establishing the official heraldic symbols of administrative and territorial units of Mogilev region."